ipfs-cluster/ipfs-cluster-website/content/documentation/guides/peerset.md

 ipfs-cluster-ctl peers ls
 ```

 The `peers ls` command will produce the list of peers in the cluster will all their information.
 It is the equivalent of calling `ipfs-cluster-ctl id` on every cluster peer and building a list with the results, but for it to work it needs to contact all the current peers of the cluster, meaning it can be a slow operation.
-Instead, if you just want a list of the peer IDs in the cluster you can see it wit hthe `id` command (the `text` output only shows the number of peers):
+Instead, if you just want a list of the peer IDs in the cluster you can see it with the `id` command (the `text` output only shows the number of peers):

 ```sh
 ipfs-cluster-ctl --enc=json id